Sign3labs/sdk-integration-guide-lite/README.md

       }
       ```
 2. **Add Sign3SDK Dependency Using Local Maven Repository**

-   - Add this to pull the dependency from your local Maven folder inside the project
+   - Open your project-level `build.gradle or settings.gradle` file and add the following line to the dependencies block to pull the dependency from your local Maven folder inside the project.
-   - Inside your project, the folder structure must be: YourProjectFile/app/<foldername>/com/sign3/intelligence/intelligence-playstore-lite/<version>/
+   - Inside your project, the folder structure must be: YourProjectFile/app/local-maven-repo/com/sign3/intelligence/intelligence-playstore-lite/<[latest_version](https://github.com/Sign3labs/sdk-integration-guide/tree/main?tab=readme-ov-file#changelog)>/

      ```groovy
       repositories {